threefoldfoundation/tft-stellar/tfta_to_tft/readme.md

 An optional `--walletname=<anotherwalletname>` parameter can be supplied if another wallet than `j.clients.stellar.tftatotftissuer` needs to be used.

 The network to work on is derived from the wallet.

+## Support

+When a user reports a problem, first ask for the stellar address the TFTA was sent from.
+Check [stellar.expert](https://stellar.expert/explorer/public) if the TFTA was sent to the correct address and if there indeed was no TFT sent back for the same amount with a memo_hash of the TFTA sending transaction.